All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Zepbound's SURMOUNT-1 trial[3] showed more dramatic results: an average of 22.5% body weight[3] loss at the 15 mg dose and 19.5% at the 10 mg dose over 72 weeks .
 Nearly 40% of participants on the highest dose lost more than 25% of their starting weight.

-While there has not been a large, published head-to-head randomized trial comparing Wegovy 2.4 mg directly to Zepbound 15 mg, cross-trial comparisons strongly suggest that tirzepatide produces roughly 5-7 percentage points more weight loss than semaglutide.
+While there hasn't been a large, published head-to-head randomized trial comparing Wegovy 2.4 mg directly to Zepbound 15 mg, cross-trial comparisons strongly suggest that tirzepatide produces roughly 5-7 percentage points more weight loss than semaglutide.
 For a 250-pound person, that difference could translate to an additional 12-18 pounds of weight loss.

 Both drugs show continued weight loss over the full study period, with the most rapid loss occurring in the first 6-9 months and then gradually plateauing as patients approach their new equilibrium weight.